telekrex/riot-shield/README.md

-# Mute
+<center> <h1> Mute </h1> </center>

 Instantly toggle disabling of specific websites on a local machine, underneath all browsers.
+Does not require any third party modules, just Python (3).

 ## Getting Started
 Requires: *Python 3*